kce360/Word-Population-EDA-in-Pandas/README.md

 # Word-Population-EDA-in-Pandas
-Exploratory Data Analysis in Pandas (Word Population dataset from Alex the Analyst
+Exploratory Data Analysis in Pandas (Word Population dataset from Alex the Analyst databootcamp)